 Book review: Sorbus — Wasted Years: sad, sexy, and artist-run (Khaos Publishing, 2020, 192pp, 30-45€)

 “It’s not a question of being against the institution: we are the institution.
 It’s a question of what kind of institution we are, what kind of values we institutionalize, what forms of practice are rewarded, and kinds of rewards we aspire to.” — Andrea Fraser, 20061

 Wasted Years takes readers back to places that many of us have not been part of for some time now.
 At first, it is difficult to engage, because much of what is in front of me is so contrasting with everything else.
 After almost a year and a half of social restrictions and concerns related to the Covid-19 pandemic, flipping through Wasted Years might feel disconnected at first.
-I came across many familiar faces that I have not seen in person in over a year and a half.
+I came across many familiar faces that I have not seen in person during the pandemic-time.
 Crowded spaces in the pages of the book feel like a distant glamour or luxury.

 Wasted Years might be asking for readers to take their time, page by page, without rush, and with no strict order.
 It is guaranteed the reader will always find something new and still there will be plenty of layers to go through each time one opens the book.

 The publication is sexy (indeed), artistic, provocative, nostalgic, and contradictory.